UEFA Cup Trivia

 Mid-Table Winners

-Several times, winning the UEFA Cup was a club's only chance to qualify for European competition in the next season.
-A win by such a mediocre, mid-table (and non-domestic-cup-winning) club then led to an extra place in the UEFA Cup for the country in question.
+Several times, winning the UEFA Cup (now Europa League) was a club's only chance to qualify for European competition in the next season.
+A win by such a mediocre, mid-table (and non-domestic-cup-winning) club then led to an extra place in the UEFA Cup for the country in question (nowadays even in the Champions League).
 The following clubs managed to salvage their season by winning the UEFA Cup (between brackets their domestic league records, P-W-D-L-F-A-Pts):

 1971/72 Tottenham Hotspur England ( 6th, 42 19 13 10 63-42 51)